One of the delights of your day is opening your flower shop.

 You might think running email campaigns is a difficult, time consuming thing to do.

-Not so with one of our web design packages!
+Not so with one of my web design packages.

 All you do is keep posting lovely articles to your website.